What is different about keyhole (laparoscopic) spaying?

 Keyhole surgery requires a higher level of surgical expertise, specialised operating equipment and more nursing assistance during the procedure, thus the cost is a little higher than a traditional spay procedure.

-A keyhole spay costs £193.50 (£174.15 for Healthy Pet Club members) in addition to our basic spay cost.
+A keyhole spay costs £250 (Healthy Pet Club members enjoy a 10% discount) in addition to our basic spay cost.
 Please ask your vet for a quote for your pet.

 This procedure takes place at Summerleaze Veterinary Hospital in Maidenhead for more information please call 01628 628121.